 Ask 100 expats what their life is like in Panama, you will get 100 different answers.
 Their perspective depends on where they live, how patient they are, and how much they have attempted to accept Panama for what it is… a developing country.

-With its beautiful skyscrapers, new subway system, and Trump Tower, Panama City is certainly impressive.
+With its beautiful skyscrapers and new subway system Panama City is certainly impressive.
 Some areas are very modern with underground utilities.
 But that is not the way it is in most of Panama City – or Panama in general.

 Many people say Panama is like the USA was in the 1960s but with cell phones, internet and flat screen TVs.
 I grew up in the 60s and have fond memories of what life was like then.
 Panama does offer a simple life where young children can walk all over town safely and family values still exist.

 (2) Internet speed is not the same throughout the country or even on the same street.
-If you are lucky enough to live in an area serviced by Cable Onda, you can get up to 15 mgps for about $50 a month.
-If you can’t get Cable Onda, you will be forced to use MobileNet or Planet Telecom where 2 mgps will cost you $125 per month and you will pay a whopping $250 for 4 mgps.
-Cable Onda is available 1 mile from my house but I’m stuck with paying the higher prices for less speed.
+If you are lucky enough to live in an area serviced by Cable Onda fiber optics, you can get up to 100 mbps for about $40 a month.
+If you can’t get Cable Onda, you will be forced to use satellite internet like Planet Telecom where 3 mbps will cost you $99 per month and you will pay a whopping $250 for 10 mbps.

-(3) The sidewalks are not level.
-They may have holes your whole foot can fit through, or metal pipes protruding in bad places or the sidewalk may have stretches which are completely missing.
+(3) The sidewalks are not level if they exist at all.
+The sidewalks could have holes big enough your whole foot can fit through, or metal pipes protruding in bad places or the sidewalk may have stretches which are completely missing.
 You need to wear sturdy shoes and watch where you are walking at all times in Panama.

 (4) If Code Enforcement from the USA came to Panama, they would probably shut down most of the country.
 There is crazy wiring inside and outside.
 There are steps and other unlevel surfaces with no handrails or safety devices.
 There usually will not be a GFI outlet within 6 feet of all water sources.
 The only exception is new construction in the higher price ranges… maybe.